-Recently, I spoke at the in Maine.
-While there, I spent an hour enjoying and it reminded me how lucky we are to have so many wonderful spots like that in the U.S., to reflect and recall the importance of natural spaces to our health and wellbeing – not just in national parks but in all the places we live, work, and play.
+Recently, I spoke at the annual Summer Institute of the College of the Atlantic in Maine.
+While there, I spent an hour enjoying Acadia National Park and it reminded me how lucky we are to have so many wonderful spots like that in the U.S., to reflect and recall the importance of natural spaces to our health and wellbeing – not just in national parks but in all the places we live, work, and play.

 Countries from all corners of the world came together to endorse this resolution, reflecting our collective resolve to scale up efforts to give everyone the clean, healthy, and sustainable environment they need for basic quality of life.
 The United States is proud to join with the global community in strongly supporting this resolution.
 The U.N.’s High Commissioner for Human Rights Michelle Bachelet praised the action, saying “Today is a historic moment, but simply affirming our right to a healthy environment is not enough.
 The General Assembly resolution is very clear: States must implement their international commitments and scale up their efforts to realize it.
 We will all suffer much worse effects from environmental crises, if we do not work together to collectively avert them now.”

 The call to advance this right was a drumbeat that gained strong momentum in recent years.
 And it is easy to understand why: a clean, healthy, and sustainable environment is important to human life on our planet, and it enables the enjoyment of human rights and fundamental freedoms.
-It is not an extravagance or a trifle – and than we currently account for or admit.
+It is not an extravagance or a trifle – and it has much greater actual value than we currently account for or admit.

 Biodiversity loss is also increasing at a pace quickly leading to a point of no return for many species.
 We cannot afford to let this happen – protecting the Earth’s biodiversity means protecting the health of humanity as well.
 We see increasing levels of pollution, which serves as a force multiplier for environmental degradation and leads to an unconscionable number of premature deaths each year, and drastically increased rates of asthma, especially among children.